marcowang01/website-v2/README.md

 # Personal Website Version 2.0
-Built using NextJS, tailwind, Typescript
+Built using NextJS.
+Currently in the process of migrating to TS + tailwind.

 Initial Design by Shaobo Z.